1. Help Center

 Assumption

-Like global drivers, assumptions can be used in more than plan.
-They can be used in the place of constants when defining planned and global drivers.
+Like global drivers, assumptions can be used in more than one plan.
+They can be used in the place of constants when defining plan and global drivers.

 Balance Sheet